mirko-pagliai/me-tools/README.md

 The `CompressShell` allows you to combine and compress css and js files.
 See the [page](//github.com/mirko-pagliai/MeTools/wiki/Compress-Shell) on our wiki.

+## reCAPTCHA
+To use reCAPTCHA, see the [page](//github.com/mirko-pagliai/MeTools/wiki/reCAPTCHA) on our wiki.

 ## Libraries and script
 MeTools includes different libraries and scripts: